A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Methods

-The general framework for $\chi^2$ discriminators has been described in~\citet{dhurandhar2017}, where various $\chi^2$ discriminators are unified into a single discriminator, which can be appropriately termed as the {\it unified} $\chi^2$.
+The general framework for $\chi^2$ discriminators has been described in~\cite{dhurandhar2017}, where various $\chi^2$ discriminators are unified into a single discriminator, which can be appropriately termed as the {\it unified} $\chi^2$.
 In this framework, a data stream $x(t)$ defined over a time interval $[0,\, T]$ is viewed as a vector $\x$ denoted in boldface.
-Such data streams form a vector space $\D$ of large number of dimensions equal to the number of sample points in the data stream.
+Such data streams form a vector space $\D$ of a large number of dimensions equal to the number of sample points in the data stream.
 The scalar product, defined in Eq.~\eqref{eq:scalar_gw}, turns this space into a Hilbert space.
-The detector noise $n(t)$ is a stochastic process defined over the time segment $[0,\,T]$.
-A specific noise realization is a vector $\n \in \D$.
-In general, $\n$ is a random vector; we assume that it has an ensemble mean zero and is stationary in the wide sense.
+The detector noise $n(t)$ is a stochastic process defined over the time segment $[0,\,T]$ and is now written as a random vector $\mathbf{n}$.
+Further details of the unified $\chi^2$ formalism can be found in Appendix \ref{append_unified_chisq}.